-Make a donation, and give a survivor the gift of the Brain Injury Identification Card.
+Make a LoVe Offering® of $35.00 and give a survivor the gift of the Brain Injury Identification Card.

 - The first thing you tell a doctor is that you have had a traumatic brain injury, so the most effective protocol can be established.
-If your doctors do not have experience in treating TBI or currently treating patients .
-Please , Please take my advice and find one that does.
-This can save you time, money and often misdiagnoises.
+If your doctors do not have experience in treating TBI or currently treating patients, please, please take my advice and find one that does.
+This can save you time, money and often misdiagnoses.

-- Remember we know little about the brain: as much as we do the ocean, so don't be the patient where the doctor is learning what TBI involves.
-"TBI"-Truamatic Brain Injury, "BI"- Brain Injury, ABI- Acquired Brain injury in is JUST Now becoming into the world with a name.
-Per our history in the field of medicine Brain Injury as been treated symptomatically, thus not being treated or diagnosed properly.
+- Remember we know little about the brain: so don't be the patient a doctor uses to learn what TBI involves.
+"TBI"-Traumatic Brain Injury, "BI"- Brain Injury, ABI- Acquired Brain injury- these are JUST recently becoming recognized.
+In the field of medicine, brain Injury as been treated symptomatically, thus not being treated or diagnosed properly.

-- Create a team and network you will need to cover all aspects of your emotional, spiritual, financial and physical needs.
-Allot of care will need to be long term which usually a survivor and family is not prepared for or have the means.
-There are several areas in recovery that, well its not going to be days, weeks, but years.
-This is a condition you will need help
+- Create a team and network- you will need it to cover all aspects of your emotional, spiritual, financial and physical needs.
+A lot of care will be needed long term which usually a survivor and family are not prepared for or have the means.
+There are several areas in recovery that will not take just days or weeks, but years.
+This may be a lifelong condition, and you will need help.

-- Get as much knowledge so your able to be your own advocate.
+- Get as much knowledge so you are able to be your own advocate.

-- NEVER go to the Doctor alone.
+- NEVER go to the doctor alone.
 You need to ask permission to record or have someone take notes for you because you will forget.
-Caregivers and family, You will get overwhelmed and simply shut down, you always need to make a chain of events, daily log.
+Caregivers and family: you will get overwhelmed and simply shut down, you always need to make a chain of events or a daily log.
 Doctors will change.

 - Make sure you always take notes and ask for a copies of your medical information so you can start understanding your brain, your injury, and your recovery.

-- Keep track of every thing you are feeling and doing even something as simple as "the air smells different today" is important.
+- Keep track of every thing you are feeling and recording even something as simple as "the air smells different today" is important.

 - Get a mentor so they can help facilitate and communicate care and treatments beyond the limited time a doctor has to spend with you.
-Often times you go home after long day a tests and you can remember what the doctor said and more importantly convey your recovery clearly and effectively so they can better serve you.
+Often you go home after long day of tests and you can't remember what the doctor said and more importantly convey your recovery clearly and effectively so they can better serve you.

 Brain Injury In The Media